engity-com/bifroest/docs/reference/auditlog/events.md

 * `failure`: evaluation failed for another reason.

 For public keys, `candidate` means that the key or certificate was evaluated before proof of private-key possession.
 User certificates are evaluated again with `verified` after their signature has been verified.
 An accepted candidate does not by itself mean that authentication succeeded.

+Unauthenticated evaluation details are subject to the bounded [SSH audit limits](../connection/ssh.md#unauthenticated-audit).
+This includes every public-key `candidate`, including accepted candidates, and denied or failed password and keyboard-interactive evaluations.
+Accepted password and keyboard-interactive results and every public-key `verified` result bypass these limits.

+#### `authentication.flow.evaluations-suppressed`

+A signed aggregate written when detailed unauthenticated `authentication.flow.evaluated` records are suppressed.
+It never changes the authentication result.

+Fields: `domain` is `authentication`; `reason`, `count`, and `durationMillis` describe the suppressed batch.
+For `rate-limit`, `outcome` identifies the common outcome represented by the batch.
+Aggregation can span flows that reference the same audit log, so `flow`, authentication method, connection IDs, and remote addresses are intentionally omitted.
+For `journal-reserve`, `outcome` is omitted because the batch can contain mixed outcomes.

+Reasons:

+* `rate-limit`: the per-source or service-wide token bucket had no detail token available.
+* `journal-reserve`: the configured minimum free filesystem space would have been crossed by a suppressible write.

+The first suppression in a rate-limited episode is written immediately with `count: 1`.
+Further suppressions are counted in memory and written at a bounded cadence or during orderly shutdown.
+If the reserve is reached while a `rate-limit` aggregate is pending, that aggregate retains its `rate-limit` reason and outcome and is written once using the emergency reserve; only later evaluations are counted as `journal-reserve`.
+A hard crash can lose only the not-yet-flushed count; the first signed event still proves that detail suppression began.
+While the journal reserve is active, Bifröst does not repeatedly consume the reserve for markers and periodically probes for recovery only when further unauthenticated evaluations arrive.

+During orderly shutdown, pending aggregate counts are final audit records and bypass `minimumFreeBytes`.
+These bounded emergency writes can consume the configured reserve.
+If any final aggregate cannot be recorded, shutdown still attempts every other audit log and resource cleanup but returns an error instead of reporting a complete audit flush.

 #### `authentication.completed`